Houston Catastrophic Injury Lawyers

 If, for example, a man lost a leg in a car accident, and he once worked as a construction worker, he would not be able to return to the same line of work, he might not be able to move easily throughout his own home, and his injury might prevent him from participating in sports and activities he once loved.

-Catastrophic injuries can occur anywhere, including at work, home, or in a public space.
-Whatever the circumstances or the location, if you suffered a serious injury because of someone else’s mistake or negligence, you have a right to take legal action.
+Catastrophic injuries can occur anywhere, including at work, at home, or in a public space.
+Whatever the circumstances or the location, if you suffered a catastrophic injury because of someone else’s mistake or negligence, you have a right to take legal action.
 If you have a case, let our Houston catastrophic injury attorneys help you.

 Catastrophic injuries may include any of the following:

 • Amputations: Amputation injuries can occur when someone’s limb is trapped or crushed, which sometimes occurs in machinery-related injuries or motor vehicle accidents.
 When a hand, arm, leg, or foot is harmed by extreme pressure, it can severely damage the muscles, bones, nerves, and other tissues beyond repair, leaving doctors no choice but to amputate.
 Amputation injuries might also occur if a limb is infected or harmed by some type of illness, poisoning, or chemical exposure.
-The loss of a limb is almost always life-altering and can disrupt the individuals’ career, their personal interests, and it can be extremely painful.
+The loss of a limb is almost always life-altering and can disrupt the individual’s career, their interests, and it can be extremely painful.
 Issues with “phantom limbs,” where the victim’s body cannot acknowledge the loss of the limb, can cause physical pain and psychological confusion for years to come, causing acute distress and other problems.

-• Burn injuriesSevere burn injuries might lead to permanent physical disfigurement, nerve damage, loss of limb, loss of feeling, muscle issues, and acute pain.
+• Burn injuries: Severe burn injuries might lead to permanent physical disfigurement, nerve damage, loss of limb, loss of feeling, muscle issues, and acute pain.
 While minor burns only affect the skin’s outer layer, third-degree burns can damage the deep tissue, harming other blood vessels, nerves, muscles, and bones as well.

 • Complex bone injuries: While victims with straightforward bone breaks can make a full recovery, some fracture injuries and joint dislocations can cause ongoing problems.
 Traumatic orthopedic injuries that impact the bones can require multiple surgeries to correct, and they may never restore full function or range of mobility.

-• Spinal cord injuriesBecause the spinal cord is so complex, injuries to this part of the body can be extremely tricky and difficult to treat.
-Severe neck or back injuries might result in partial or full paralysis, or even death.
+• Spinal cord injuries: Because the spinal cord is so complex, injuries to this part of the body can be extremely tricky and difficult to treat.
+Severe neck or back injuries might result in partial or full paralysis or even death.

-• Traumatic brain injuriesWhen the head sustains a severe injury, it may cause the brain to bleed, swell, bruise, or it may even tear the nearby tissues.
+• Traumatic brain injuries: When the head sustains a catastrophic injury, it may cause the brain to bleed, swell, bruise, or it may even tear the nearby tissues.
 As a result, the injured person could suffer permanent brain damage.
 Brain damage varies in severity and can manifest in many different ways depending on which part of the brain was injured.
 Some individuals with brain damage might experience chronic headaches, depression, changes in personality, cognitive impairment, loss of speech, difficulty understanding language, tinnitus, blindness, loss of hearing, memory loss, and more.
-In some cases, a head injury might also leave the injured person in an irreversible coma.
+In some catastrophic injury cases, a head injury might also leave the injured person in an irreversible coma.

 Because your primary focus after suffering a catastrophic injury should be on your recovery – not the anxiety and stress of how you will pay for medical bills and make ends meet – we will be your legal advocates.
-We will work to prove your injuries were the fault of the negligent person or party and that your injuries could have been prevented if proper care had been taken.
+We will work to prove your catastrophic injuries were the fault of the negligent person or party and that your catastrophic injuries could have been prevented if proper care had been taken.

-Be prepared, you may be offered a financial settlement with the stipulation that you will not file a lawsuit against the responsible person or party who caused your injuries, but do not accept it until one of our Houston catastrophic injury attorneys has reviewed the details first.
+Be prepared, you may be offered a financial settlement with the stipulation that you will not file a lawsuit against the responsible person or party who caused your catastrophic injuries, but do not accept it until one of our Houston catastrophic injury attorneys has reviewed the details first.
 It can be tempting to sign your name on the dotted line immediately and take the money just so you can move on, but resist this.
-You can, and should, have a lawyer look over the details of the settlement first.
+You can, and should, have a Houston catastrophic injury lawyer look over the details of the settlement first.
 Our dedicated team has the knowledge and years of experience to fight for the best outcome, one that will ensure your continued care and well-being.
 We will fight with the responsible parties and insurance companies on your behalf and, if necessary, we will push for a trial to get the fair compensation you are owed.

 You may be able to collect the following compensation for economic and non-economic damages you have suffered: